-Spasticity is a core symptom of multiple sclerosis, is common after stroke and with other neurologic conditions, and greatly limits movement, activities of daily living, and participation in life by those afflicted.
-Oral antispasmodic agents are of limited effectiveness, and beneficial treatment options for spasticity have not significantly expanded since the late 1990s [70].
-Consequently, many patients with multiple sclerosis have sought relief through cannabis use.
+Spasticity is a core symptom of multiple sclerosis, is common after stroke and with other neurologic conditions, and greatly limits movement and activities of daily living by those afflicted.
+Treatment options include oral medications (e.g., skeletal muscle relaxants, antispasmodic agents), botulinum toxins, and surgery [70].
+Due to varying efficacy of traditional treatments, or to supplement treatment, many patients with multiple sclerosis have sought relief through cannabis use.
 The oromucosal cannabinoid spray nabiximols appears efficacious in multiple sclerosis but is not yet approved for clinical use in the United States [71; 72].
-Several clinical trials of cannabis in multiple sclerosis have been performed, and these studies have demonstrated cannabis efficacy in reducing spasticity and pain [73; 74; 75].
+Several clinical trials of cannabis in multiple sclerosis have been performed, and these studies have demonstrated cannabis efficacy in reducing spasticity and pain.